$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

 with $\ka_i, x_i,$ or $y_i$ is in general nonzero, but the product with $\theta_i$ is zero. \begin{corollary} Multiplication in the Negative Cone is always zero.

-There are elements in the Mixed Cone of type II whose multiplication is non-zero and there are elements in the Mixed Cone of type II whose multiplication with nilpotents from the Mixed Cone of Type I is non-zero.
+There are elements in the Mixed Cone of Type II whose multiplication is non-zero and there are elements in the Mixed Cone of Type II whose multiplication with nilpotents from the Mixed Cone of Type I is non-zero.

-There are also nilpotents in the Mixed Cone of type I that have their multiplication nonzero. \end{corollary} This is in contrast with the case of $RO(C_2)-$graded cohomology of a point where multiplication among the nilpotents is always zero.
+There are also nilpotents in the Mixed Cone of Type I that have their multiplication nonzero e.g. $\theta_1\theta_3\neq 0$. \end{corollary} We recall that in the case of $RO(C_2)-$graded cohomology of a point the multiplication among the nilpotents is always zero because the set of nilpotents in this ring coincides with the Negative Cone of $RO(C_2)-$graded cohomology of a point.